-At Harper, a full college experience involves more than the classroom.
-The Student Development Division is designed to assist students in getting the most out of their college days.
+At Harper, there is more to college than attending classes.
+The Student Development Division is therefore designed to assist students in benefiting from the total college experience.

-Students are encouraged to work with Student Development staff for assistance in making career decisions, in program selection, in educational planning including transfer information, as well as for personal or social concerns.
-Student Development staff members see students by appointment or on a walk-in basis.

-General counseling services, educational planning, personal counseling and transfer resources are available to students in D142 and I117.
-The Center for New Students in F132 offers prospective students counseling and other assistance.
-The Career Planning Center in A347 provides students with assistance in career decision making, using resources such as counseling, the computerized guidance program DIS-COVER and a career library.
-The Job Placement office, also located in A347, has a computerized matching service that helps current and former Harper students find appropriate jobs.
-Assistance with resume writing and interview skills is also available here.
+Students are encouraged to work with Student Development staff for career decisions, program selections, educational planning (including transfer information), as well as for personal and social concerns.
+Student Development staff members see students by appointment or on a firstcome, walk-in basis in D142 and 1117.
+The Center for New Students in F132 offers counseling and other assistance to prospective students.
+The Career Planning Center in A347 provides assistance in career decision making and offers counseling, the computerized guidance program DISCOVER, and a career library.
+The Job Placement Office, also located in A347, has a computerized matching service that helps current and former Harper students find appropriate jobs.
+The center also offers informational sessions on resume writing and interviewing skills.

-The Assessment and Testing Center, located in A148, offers assessment tests in English, reading and math.
-A variety of tests including CLEP and proficiency exams, television course exams as well as interest or aptitude tests are also administered here.
+The Assessment and Testing Center, in A148, offers assessment tests in English, reading and math.
+Other tests such as CLEP and proficiency exams, television course exams and interest or aptitude tests are also administered here.